openjs-foundation/cross-project-council/PROJECTS.md

 The projects below are full OpenJS Foundation members at the stage level indicated in the heading.
 Projects may move to new stages upon annual review or by request.

-For more information on the stage definitions and how projects move between stages, please see the [Project Progression Document](/PROJECT_PROGRESSION.md).
+For information on the stages, please see the [Project Progression Document](/PROJECT_PROGRESSION.md).
 Links will navigate you to the project's official website.

 ## Impact Projects